t-bowersox/time-diff/README.md

 The program takes two arguments:

-* `start_time`: The starting time of the duration to measure.
+- `start_time`: The starting time of the duration to measure.
-* `end_time`: The ending time of the duration to measure.
+- `end_time`: The ending time of the duration to measure.

-The times provided must be date/time strings parseable by Ruby's [`Time::parse`](https://docs.ruby-lang.org/en/3.3/Time.html#method-c-parse) method, with the exception of a special `now` argument.
+The times provided must be in a valid date/time format, with the exception of a special `now` argument.
 When provided, the current time will be substituted.

 ### Examples